Resources to Navigate Drought Successfully

 - Prepare your farm before drought strikes.

 - Invest in irrigation.
 For more information, see Small Scale Solutions for Your Farm (PDF) and Irrigation for Fruit and Vegetable Production, which includes a chart of crops’ critical watering times.
 Trickle irrigation can be useful for home gardens.
+See Northeast Irrigation Supply and Design for a listing of irrigation providers and products.

 - Natural Resources Conservation Service (NRCS) helps farmers lessen the impacts of drought through conservation practices such as irrigation pipeline, cover crops, mulching and more.